 Other popular bottled lambic beers are blended with fruit to create fruit lambic.
 Kriek (cherries), framboise (raspberries), and other types of fruit lambic are available from any of Belgium’s 10+ lambic breweries.

 Beer in Germany has not always been centralized around ultra-clean lagers.
 Historically, regional breweries focused on refreshing and light, tart beers.
 In Berlin, Berliner Weisse was their interpretation of a wheat beer.
-Low alcohol and slightly sour, Berliner Weisse is refreshing and funky.
+Low alcohol and slightly sour, Berliner is refreshing and funky.
 Farther south in Leipzig, brewers used local water which had a high salt content.
-This resulted in a lightly salted and sour beer called Gose.
+This resulted in a lightly salted and sour ale called Gose.

 Sour beer’s huge range of styles and flavors offers drinkers a massive choice.
 With their recent popularity, the market’s been flooded with sour beer.